This article provides information about:

 Oracle Database Administrators

-- Create Organizations on the Phoenix Management Console
+- Create Organizations on the Hybrid Workloads Management Console

-- Create administrative groups on the Phoenix Management Console
+- Create administrative groups on the Hybrid Workloads Management Console

-- Deploy and register a Phoenix Backup Store under an Organization on the Phoenix Management Console
+- Deploy and register a Phoenix Backup Store under an Organization on the Hybrid Workloads Management Console

 - Assign administrative groups to Phoenix Backup Stores

-- Create backup mounts on the Phoenix Backup Store using the Phoenix Management Console
+- Create backup mounts on the Phoenix Backup Store using the Hybrid Workloads Management Console

-- Select a storage on the Phoenix Cloud for the snapshots
+- Select a storage on the Druva Cloud for the recovery points

 - Provide the IP addresses of the RMAN hosts that can access and read or write to the backup mount

-- Provide a bandwidth available to the Phoenix Backup Store for uploading the snapshots to the Phoenix Cloud
+- Provide a bandwidth available to the Phoenix Backup Store for uploading the recovery points to the Druva Cloud

-- Define the retention period for the snapshots of the Oracle RMAN backups stored on the backup mount on the Phoenix Management Console
+- Define the retention period for the recovery points of the Oracle RMAN backups stored on the backup mount on the Hybrid Workloads Management Console

-- Run restore jobs on the Phoenix Management Console
+- Run restore jobs on the Hybrid Workloads Management Console

 - Edit name, disable backups, change administrative groups, upgrade clients of the Phoenix Backup Store

-- Re-register Phoenix Backup Stores if it gets disconnected from the Phoenix Cloud for reasons such as a hardware refresh.
+- Re-register Phoenix Backup Stores if it gets disconnected from the Druva Cloud for reasons such as a hardware refresh.

-For more information on Phoenix administrators, see Manage administrator accounts.
+For more information on the administrators, see Manage administrator accounts.

-When a Phoenix administrator adds a backup mount to a Phoenix Backup Store, the administrator provides retention settings.
+When an administrator adds a backup mount to a Phoenix Backup Store, the administrator provides retention settings.
 When a Database Administrator runs a backup job, RMAN creates an Oracle RMAN backup and stores it on the backup mount.
-The Phoenix Backup Store that hosts the backup mount creates a snapshot of the Oracle RMAN backup and uploads it to the Phoenix Cloud.
+The Phoenix Backup Store that hosts the backup mount creates a recovery point of the Oracle RMAN backup and uploads it to the Druva Cloud.

-Retention defines the rules for retaining your backups (snapshot or recovery point) within the storage.
+Retention defines the rules for retaining your backups (recovery point) within the storage.
 Use the retention period to define the duration for which you want to retain your historical backups.